 How do I designate or change a beneficiary on my HSA?

-To designate or change a beneficiary on your account, you will need to:
+To designate or change a beneficiary on your account:

 Do I need to make primary and contingent beneficiary designations?

 You should name both a primary and a contingent beneficiary.

 - The primary beneficiary will receive 100% of your account balance upon your death.

 - The contingent beneficiary will receive the account balance if the primary beneficiary predeceases you.

 You can name more than one person as your primary beneficiary and more than one person as your contingent beneficiary.
 If you name more than one person, indicate the specific whole-number percentage of your balance to be paid to each beneficiary.

 Note: Make sure your allocation percentages (for primary and for contingent) each total 100%.